 Government was not intended by the Creator to provide a remedy for every wrong or force people to do what is right.
 Its only purpose is to remedy a few wrongs so people can live together in peace and order.
 Government is coercive in nature and taxation at its essence is putting a gun to a person’s head and saying, “give me your assets or I’ll pull the trigger.”
 Don’t pay your taxes and you’ll see that I’m right.
 There aren’t that many situations where that is justified.
 To force people to do what is right through government or otherwise is itself violent and tyrannical.
 Not even the Creator does that–and He knows what is right!

 Redistribution of wealth is not a legitimate use of governmental power.
 The proper model to address the temporal needs of people in the community is first personal responsibility, then family responsibility, and finally charity.
 Regardless, the resources come from the people and States can determine whether to extract them and how to use them—not the federal government.
 So many resources are lost on bureaucracy and so much tyranny results from it.
-If the people genuinely support individualized benefits apart from services rendered, they can provide them to those in need locally.
+If the people genuinely support individualized benefits apart from services rendered or product provided, they can provide them to those in need locally.
 A federal bureaucracy is ineffective and inefficient for that purpose.